archerydwd/blog/README.md

 ...
 ```

-We now need to add the delete action to the controller. src/controller/blog_articles_controller.erl
+We now need to add the delete action to the controller: src/controller/blog_articles_controller.erl
 ```
 ...
 delete('GET', [ArticleId]) ->